GerHobbelt/rapidcsv/README.md

 One can also provide their own decimal precision parameter thru several ways.
 This is illustrated in the example [exConv001.cpp](examples/exConv001.cpp), where data conversion precision is checked by implementing a complete conversion cycle i.e    **data -> string -> data** .<br>

 https://github.com/panchaBhuta/rapidcsv_FilterSort/blob/7cf48a26b130993f12c72f6a6f80f900099445ba/examples/exConv001.cpp#L1-L166

-Note: If only data conversions is needed, then just include [converter/converter.h](include/converter/converter.h).

 Locale Parsing Formats : String-to-T (i.e S2T)